BinSigma/BinClone/BinClone Installation/readme.txt

 Step 3: Run BinClone

-3.1 - Run "BinClone\BinClone.exe", which is the GUI of Clone Searcher.
+3.1 - Run "BinClone\BinClone.exe", which is the GUI of BinClone.

 3.2 - You can choose one of the 3 modes from the File menu.